-With Ramadan — the month-long Muslim fasting holiday that runs from May 27, to June 25 — set to begin this week, now is an opportune time to learn about the halal designation for meat, an important concept and belief associated with food for this religious community.
+With Ramadan — the month-long Muslim fasting holiday that runs from May 15, to June 14 — beginning last week, now is an opportune time to learn about the halal designation for meat, an important concept and belief associated with food for this religious community.

 The Definition of Halal